Sarah Spain

 Sarah Colby Spain (born August 18, 1980) is an American sports reporter.
-She hosts the daily iHeart women's sports podcast "Good Game with Sarah Spain," is the co-author of the book "Runs In The Family," and works as an espnW talent.
+She hosts the daily iHeart women's sports podcast "Good Game with Sarah Spain," is the co-author of the book "Runs In The Family," and works as an espnW "talent."
 Previous jobs including ESPN television personality, ESPN podcast and radio host, espnW columnist, and occasional SportsCenter reporter.

 Early life and education

 Spain was born in Cleveland, Ohio, and raised in Lake Forest, Illinois.

 In 1998, as a senior at Lake Forest High School, Spain was the MVP and captain of her track and field, field hockey and basketball teams.
 Spain attended Cornell University, where she majored in English.
 She was a heptathlete on the Cornell Big Red track and field team, for which she was co-captain her senior year.

 Super Bowl XLI

 Spain first gained widespread attention in 2007 when she made a post on eBay offering to be someone's "date" to Super Bowl XLI, in which the Chicago Bears played the Indianapolis Colts.
 She was living in Los Angeles at the time and, expecting to go to the game with friends, had purchased a plane ticket to Miami.
 However, her friends decided they couldn't afford to go, leaving Spain solo and without a game ticket.
 She described the auction as a stunt to get media attention, with the hope that a company would try to gain publicity by sponsoring her attendance at the Super Bowl.
 Word of the auction reached Unilever, the makers of Axe Body Spray, which covered Spain's costs to attend the game and in turn began a media campaign to "see how many guys would do the same thing for a chance to see their team play."

-Spain states that criticisms of the Super Bowl stunt misinterpret both her actions and motives.
+Spain states that criticisms of the Super Bowl stunt that contend she sexualized herself for the purpose of drawing attention from the media misinterpret both her actions and motives.